SaabirMohamed/AngularModuleRouting/README.md

 will be adding firebase and and some other quick templates and will update this repo. feel free to clone and ask for merging etc.

+# Updates

-ALT-H2 started `feature/implement-firebase` -- to be merging only to `develop` branch
+## started `feature/implement-firebase` -- to be merging only to `develop` branch

-ALT-H2 Completed `feature/implement-firebase` -- to be merging only to `develop` branch 23/02/2017 : 12:20pm
+## Completed `feature/implement-firebase` -- to be merging only to `develop` branch 23/02/2017 : 12:20pm

+## Merged firebase, authguard service and added the members module to develop branch